Opentrons/opentrons/api/docs/source/new_protocol_api.rst

     pipette.aspirate(100, plate.wells_by_index()['A1'])
     pipette.dispense(100, plate.wells_by_index()['B2'])

-which does exactly what it says - aspirate 100 uL from A1 and dispense it all in B2.
+which does exactly what it says - aspirate 100 µL from A1 and dispense it all in B2.

 Complete documentation of pipettes and pipette commands can be found in :ref:`protocol_api-protocols-and-instruments`.